Types of Fixed Deposits in India 2023: Choose the Right FD For You

 These deposits are called corporate fixed deposits since corporates offer them.
 The deposits usually carry a higher interest rate than bank or post office deposit schemes.

-However, they are riskier since your deposit might default if the company fails to repay the deposit on time.
+However, they are riskier since your deposit might default if the company fails to repay it on time.

 Types of fixed deposits for NRIs